Hyman-Ghesani RAD-AID SNMMI Global Health Scholarship

 Thanks to the generosity of Dr. Ghesani and Mr. Hyman, and the global health visions shared by RAD-AID and SNMMI, we are pleased to offer an initiative designed to give SNMMI members the opportunity to contribute to the health care needs of developing countries and medically underserved populations.

 The application is for SNMMI member residents and faculty of ACGME accredited radiology and nuclear medicine departments the to apply for funded positions in RAD-AID interdisciplinary teams serving in Tanzania.
-Applications are being accepted for 2018.
+The application cycle for 2018 has closed.

 The purpose of the Hyman-Ghesani RAD-AID SNMMI Global Health Scholarship is to improve access to quality medical imaging for populations in poor and medically underserved regions of the world.
 Recipients of the Hyman Ghesani Scholarship awards will have opportunities in educational training, research, direct on-site assistance in medical imaging, and strategic planning of new imaging services.
 Recipients of the award will have the opportunity to work as a member of RAD-AID’s multidisciplinary teams carrying out projects that include 2-4 weeks of funded travel.